Temiedayo/alx-zero_day/0x03-git/README.md

-Today is a new day and it's beautiful
+Today is a new day and it's beautiful.